LED Tube Lights Guide | What You Need to Know

 Installation

-While installation in most cases is pretty straightforward, there is the possibility that rewiring will be required, such as with direct wire tubes.
+While installation is pretty straightforward in most cases, there is the possibility that rewiring will be required, such as with direct wire tubes.
 Because of this, we strongly recommend working with a licensed electrician experienced in LED retrofitting.
 This will not only ensure the best lighting performance but also make certain that the installation was completed safely.
-The best way to find an electrician is via a directory, which can be narrowed down by state or province, depending on whether the installation is in the United States of Canada.
+The best way to find an electrician is via a directory, which can be narrowed down by state or province, depending on whether the installation is in the United States or Canada.
 Below are a couple of directories that can help in this search:

 United States: